Next Florida Gators Football Coach: Who Replaces Billy Napier in Gainesville?

 Ole Miss' Lane Kiffin would be a top candidate in Gainesville (USATODAY)

-The writing might officially be on the wall for fourth year Florida head coach Billy Napier, who dropped to 20-20 for his career in Gainesville over the weekend after the Gators dropped an ugly home game to in-state foe, South Florida, 18-16.
+The hammer finally fell for fourth year Florida head coach Billy Napier, who went 22-23 for his career in Gainesville over the weekend after the Gators barely beat Mississippi State at home.

-The loss, which came as an 18.5-point favorite over the Bulls at college football betting sites, could prove to be the breaking point for UF Athletic Director Scott Stricklin to move on from his embattled football coach.
-One issue in doing so, however, is Napier’s buyout, which is reported to be $19.38 million (should he be fired after the season), per the team at CBS Sports.
+The win, which came as a heavy point favorite over the Bulldogs at college football betting sites, was the breaking point for UF Athletic Director Scott Stricklin to move on from his embattled football coach.

-Regardless of when Stricklin pulls the plug, the team at Bookies.com has been hard at work coming up with an odds board of candidates to replace Napier at UF, with the man who just beat them sitting in the top spot right now.
+All season, the team at Bookies.com has been hard at work coming up with an odds board of candidates to replace Napier at UF, with the man who beat them earlier in the season still sitting in the top spot right now.

 BetMGM Sports logo